erikh/scarlett-school/lessons/unix/6-users.md

     $ id -u
     1000

-To see other user activity on teh system, you can use `w` or `last` to see who is online, and a log of who logged in, respectively.
+To see other user activity on the system, you can use `w` or `last` to see who is online, and a log of who logged in, respectively.

 Some other users are present to manage system facilities, you can review them